jnozzi/cocoadev.com/markdown/BindingsBehindTheScenes.md

    }
 }

-I left out handling the case of     setValue:forKey: and     setValue:forKeyPath:, so in addition to calling     objc_keyNameFromSelector() it should use the second argument as key if the selector is any of the two I just mentioned (but I did not write my objc_msgSend as a var-args, so only one argument present!) -- although these two selectors could be handled by General/NSObject, that can be checked by overwriting them and see if notifications are still sent when the messages are sent to the object.
+I left out handling the case of     setValue:forKey: and     setValue:forKeyPath:, so in addition to calling     objc_keyNameFromSelector() it should use the second argument as key if the selector is any of the two I just mentioned (but I did not write my objc_msgSend as a var-args, so only one argument present!) -- although these two selectors could be handled by NSObject, that can be checked by overwriting them and see if notifications are still sent when the messages are sent to the object.

-One problem with the above "theory" is that I tried to overwrite     _isKVOA (to print whenever it was called), and it was never called... however, General/NSObject has a default implementation that returns NO, and objects to which observers are bound returns YES.
+One problem with the above "theory" is that I tried to overwrite     _isKVOA (to print whenever it was called), and it was never called... however, NSObject has a default implementation that returns NO, and objects to which observers are bound returns YES.
 But maybe it is used in another context.

-*Okay -- I spent some time with GDB, and my conclusion that objc_msgSend was in on the deal was wrong! objc_msgSend does find an implementation for the     set<Key>: and it is     General/NSSetObjectValueAndNotify, something supplied by General/AppKit.*
+*Okay -- I spent some time with GDB, and my conclusion that objc_msgSend was in on the deal was wrong! objc_msgSend does find an implementation for the     set<Key>: and it is     NSSetObjectValueAndNotify, something supplied by AppKit.*

 ----

 I'm not surprised by that.
-I wouldn't have expected Apple to customize objc_msgSend just to support General/CocoaBindings or General/KeyValueObserving.
+I wouldn't have expected Apple to customize objc_msgSend just to support CocoaBindings or KeyValueObserving.
 Also note that I think that **NSNotifying_�** class is only created if the original class returns YES from **automaticallyNotifiesObserversForKey:** (which it does by default).

 I'm curious what creates the NSNotifying_� class.
-Is it General/NSObject's **initialize**?
+Is it NSObject's **initialize**?

-�General/DustinVoss
+�DustinVoss

 ----